 top of page

-In short – shift stitch is an extra stitch(s) you work at the end of a round to make your work look symmetrical (if you thread marker moves right), or unravel a stitch(s) at the end of a round (if you thread marker moves left).
+In short – shift stitch is an extra stitch(s) you work at the end of a round to make your work look symmetrical (if your thread marker moves right) or unravel a stitch(s) at the end of a round (if you thread marker moves left).

 Here is the example of shift stitches on Doll Marie The Christmas tree’s head.

-Shift stitch was made twice to keep the marker in straight line.
+Shift stitch was made twice to keep the marker in a straight line.

 shift stitch

-Without those shift stitches marker would go like this:
+Without those shift stitches, the marker would go like this:

 shift stitches and how the marker goes

-Yellow line – how marker would go after first shift stitch.
+The Yellow line – how the marker would go after the first shift stitch.

-Green line - how marker would go after second shift stitch.
+The green line - how the marker would go after the second shift stitch.

-Every time you work shift stitch, beginning of round moves to the center of the work (dotted line).
+Every time you work shift stitch, the beginning of the round moves to the center of the work (dotted line).

 shift stitch with markers and straight line